tumakela/PhotoFolderRenamer/README.md

 PhotoFolderRenamer
 ==================

-Renames folders in Photos to certain format
+Renames folders in Photos to a certain format